glyphrider/multiapp.erl/README.md

 - the reltool.config also contains mention of the desired apps in two places.

 	- the rel section identifies the applications to "auto start"
+	- the app section describes how the application is included into the node